iron-island/tt10-verilog-template/test/README.md

 ## How to run

-To run the RTL simulation:
+To run the RTL simulation (by default waveform dump is disabled, add `WAVES=1` to enable waveform dump):

 ```sh
 make -B